Overview

 Data

-Data is the start point of deep learning, forming the inputs and outputs that define the function we aim to learn.
+Data is the start point of deep learning, forming the inputs and outputs that define the function we want to learn.

-Please refer to the AI-ready Data section for discussions on data for Arctic research.
+Please see the AI-ready Data section for discussions on data for Arctic research.

 Outputs

-Here are some key steps and practical tips when preparing output data:
+Here are some key steps for preparing output data:

-- Balancing the output granularity with the model’s complexity, available data, and computational resources, e.g., predicting fine-grained sea ice concetrations (0-100%) versus classifying them into categories such as low (<15%) and high (>85%) concentrations.
+Balance the detail of your outputs with the model’s complexity, available data, and computational resources.
+For example, predict sea ice concentration precisely (0-100%) or use broader categories like low (<15%) and high (>85%).

 Quantity and quality

-While large datasets often improve performance, they are not a guarantee of success.
-Referencing research like Hoffmann et al. (2022) reminds us that training compute-optimal models is about balancing data size, model complexity, and computational power.
+Large datasets often improve performance, but they don’t guarantee success.
+Research shows that creating compute-optimal models means balancing data size, model complexity, and computational power .

 For various model sizes, we choose the number of training tokens such that the final FLOPs is a constant.
 The cosine cycle length is set to match the target FLOP count.
 We find a clear valley in loss, meaning that for a given FLOP budget there is an optimal model to train

-Quality is as important, if not more so, than quantity.
+Quality is often more important than quantity.
 Common issues include:

 Our data pipeline (Section A.1.1) includes text quality filtering, removal of repetitious text, deduplication of similar documents, and removal of documents with significant test-set overlap.
 We find that successive stages of this pipeline improve language model downstream performance (Section A.3.2), emphasising the importance of dataset quality.